Deeply lobed leaves of the tropical Monstera Subpinnata are a unique trademark that only a handful of aroids own.

 |The leaves are more pinnate in appearance.||The leaves are more fenestrated in appearance.|

-However, do care to provide optimal growing conditions at home to witness a healthy plant with signature large leaves.
+However, do provide optimal home growing conditions to witness a healthy plant with signature foliage.